AZ

 Occupational Demand for Forensics Professionals in Arizona

 There’s ample evidence that forensic science is a high-growth and relatively lucrative career in Arizona.
-By illustration, the Bureau of Labor Statistics (2022) anticipated an 11 percent increase in openings for forensic science technicians nationally between 2021 and 2031, much higher than the average growth projected across all US occupations during that time period (5 percent).
-Currently, there are 17,590 of these professionals nationwide, not including those in related occupations.
+By illustration, the Bureau of Labor Statistics (2024) anticipated a 14 percent increase in openings for forensic science technicians nationally between 2023 and 2033, much higher than the average growth projected across all US occupations during that time period (4 percent).
+Currently, there are 18,600 of these professionals nationwide, not including those in related occupations.

 One prominent employer of forensic science professionals is the City of Mesa, which provides a Forensic Services Internship in addition to various lab and field positions.
 This opportunity is open to candidates with at least a bachelor of science in chemistry, biochemistry, forensic science, or another relevant field.
 Luckily for people interested in this internship and other hands-on experiences, Arizona has a wealth of forensic science schools, including some online programs.